Washington Wizards Logo

 Washington Wizards Logo 2007-2011

-During that period, the changes were minor: the developers lightened the color of the logo with a few tones.
+During this period, changes were minor: the developers lightened the logo color by several shades.

 2011 – 2015